Emma Ihrer: Views

 The first German pacifist association was founded by Julius Rupp of the Königsberg Free Congregation in 1850.

 Emma Ihrer was active in the Free Religious Congregation in the 1870s and 1880s, as were other founders of early socialist women's organization in Berlin such as Ottilie Baader and Agnes Wabnitz.

 Towards the end of 1892 Ihrer publicly declared that in a war the proletariat would suffer far more than the sons of the bourgeoisie.

 Ihrer did not agree with Zetkin's hard line of non-cooperation with bourgeois feminists.
 She supported Lily Braun in 1897 when she proposed a rival reformist SPD women's organization that would cooperate with the bourgeois organizations in the struggle for women's suffrage.
 Gertrud David, Helma Steinbach, Henriette Fürth and other socialist feminist leaders also supported Braun's position.

 In 1905 the SPD Reichstag deputy Edmund Fischer wrote an article in which he stated that employment of women in factories was "socially unhealthy, harmful ... an ill of capitalism that will disappear when capitalism is abolished."

 Ihrer attacked the article, strongly disagreeing with Fischer's characterization of women as primarily wives and mothers.
 She wrote, "Motherhood is just as little a life goal as fatherhood is."
 In her view Fischer's ideal of a stable family life could be achieved not by "the woman's renunciation of her job and the devotion of her mental and physical energy to the household alone ... but rather the cooperation of all elements, including above all the man, especially in raising the children."

 She questioned why women should place value on duties such as housework that men despised.

 According to Luise Zietz she had a strong character, with great strength of will combined with a dignified and affectionate nature.

 Clara Zetkin saw in her "the implacable hater of all prejudice, the ruthless advocate of full equality of the female sex, the courageous fighter against all enslaving powers".

-Award and recognition
+Recognition

-On 3 January 2018, Google Doodle celebrated Emma Ihrer's 161st Birthday.
-She was also honored by Federal Republic of Germany She was depicted on a 5 pfennig postage stamp.
+Ihrer was depicted on a 5 pfennig postage stamp in 1989, as part of the Women in German history series.